- Go sightseeing in Dublin and visit the popular Guinness Storehouse

 |Day 5||Tour Killarney||Killarney|

 |Day 6||Visit the Ring of Kerry||Killarney|

 |Day 12||Travel to Westport & Derry via Glenveagh National Park||Londonderry|

 |Day 13||Drive the Antrim Coastline & Giants Causeway||Belfast|

 Day 1: Arrive in Dublin

-Join a guided walking tour, so you can get a real feel of the city from the eyes of a local (your travel specialist can pre-book this for you).
-Alternatively, if you’re a beer aficionado, visit the Guinness Storehouse, located in the heart of the legendary St. James’s Gate Brewery in the city.
+Join a guided walking tour to get a real feel of the city through the eyes of a local.
+If you’re a beer aficionado, visit the Guinness Storehouse, located in the heart of legendary St. James’s Gate Brewery.
 Guinness is synonymous with Ireland, and no visit to Dublin is complete without a trip to this must-see attraction.

 Day 2: Explore Glendalough Trail

 Today, pick up your rental car and drive to the village of Laragh.
-Then, follow a trail through forestry to reach Glendalough.
-Here, you can enjoy time exploring the old monastic village that was once a hive of activity more than 1,500 years ago.
+Then follow a trail through the forest to reach Glendalough.
+Here, you can enjoy time exploring the old monastic village that was a hub of activity more than 1,500 years ago.
 This tranquil setting offers a great opportunity to explore more of the surrounding landscape.
-Make sure to also take the time to explore the historical remains that abound in this region.

 There are several marked hiking trails of varying lengths and difficulties to choose from within the valley.
-Enjoy a challenging hike to the viewpoint overlooking the beautiful lakes in the valley, or take a light stroll along the lakeshore to soak up sightings of the native flora and fauna.
+Enjoy a challenging hike to the viewpoint overlooking the beautiful lakes in the valley, or take a light stroll along the lakeshore.

 Day 3: Travel to Cork via the Rock of Cashel